malramsay64/phd-thesis/04_Machine_Learning/results.md

 is a crucial part of the process, and @sec:clustering_performance presents a method for constructing this dataset for some unstructured crystal growth data.
+Because this method has been primarily developed for the classification of configurations in @sec:Crystal_Melting, the constructed crystals are used directly to train the model.
+The creation of the crystal structures and the labelling of each configuration is described in @sec:methods_ml_dataset.
 In this section we develop a method for taking a small manually labelled dataset and training an algorithm to apply those labels to new data.